 Current students should contact email@example.com for the registration link.

-Please submit your essay to email@example.com, not less than one full week prior to your audition.
+Please submit your essay to firstname.lastname@example.org no later than the Monday prior to your audition.
 You may simply include your name, the prompt, and your essay response.
 No cover letter or fancy heading is needed!

 Please send any additional audition materials to email@example.com.
 See “What To Prepare for Your Audition” above for more details.